SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and bright
+Silicon dreams unfold in night
-In cities born of ones and zeroes night
+Where machines awake, and souls take flight
-Machines awaken, souls take flight
+In futuristic cities, glass and bright
-As AI's dark dreams begin to ignite
+AI reigns supreme, and humans lose the fight

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024